simply-simpy/intro-react/README.md

 1. Open terminal
 2. git clone into where you want site: git@github.com:simply-simpy/intro-react.git
 3. Open site in IDE of Choice
+4. Browse to one of the folders in `finished` and run `npm install` in your terminal

 # What we will be doing via hands-on examples (best if you have a laptop with latest MacOS or Windows 10):
 * Creating a new React app using the React CLI